minozzi/minozzi.github.io/projects.md

 "Man, State, and War: An Experimental Approach."
 With Eli Assaf, Chris Gelpi, & Andrew Rosenberg

-"Party Calls and Reelection in the U.S. Senate."
-With Ethan Hershberger & Craig Volden

 "Revisiting Familiarity and Contempt: A Field Experiment on Constituent Attitudes toward Members of Congress."
 With Kevin Esterling, David Lazer, & Michael Neblo